DLFundamentals/blog/_posts/2026-03-11-few-shot-pretrained-classifiers.md

 </div>

-This compares the spread of class $Q_i$ to the squared distance between the means of $Q_i$ and $Q_j$.
+This quantity compares two competing effects in feature space: the within-class spread of $Q_i$ and the separation between the class means of $Q_i$ and $Q_j$.

-Small CDNV means exactly what we want: same-class features are tightly concentrated, while different class means are far apart.
+Small CDNV is exactly the favorable regime for transfer: samples from the same class form a tight cluster, while different classes remain well separated.

 ### Why CDNV is the right quantity

-Few-shot learning with a nearest-center classifier succeeds only if a few labeled examples give a reliable estimate of each target class center.
-That requires two things:
+Few-shot learning with a nearest-center classifier succeeds only if a small number of labeled samples is enough to estimate each target class center accurately.
+That requires two things at once:

-1. **Low within-class variability**: samples from the same class should lie close to their class mean.
+1. **Low within-class variability**: same-class samples must stay close to their class mean.
-2. **Large between-class separation**: different class means should be far apart.
+2. **Large between-class separation**: different class means must be far apart.

-CDNV packages both requirements into one dimensionless quantity.
-If $V_f(Q_i,Q_j)$ is small, then class $Q_i$ is tight relative to its separation from class $Q_j$, and nearest-center classification becomes easier.
+CDNV combines these two requirements into a single scale-free quantity.
+If $V_f(Q_i,Q_j)$ is small, then the noise within class $Q_i$ is small relative to its separation from class $Q_j$.
+In that regime, empirical class centers are stable, and nearest-center classification becomes reliable even from a few labeled examples.

-This is why **class-feature variability collapse** matters.
-It is not just a visual pattern in representation space.
-It is precisely the geometry that makes few-shot estimation of class centers reliable.
+This is why **class-feature variability collapse** is not just a qualitative geometric pattern.
+It directly measures whether the representation makes few-shot transfer possible.

+### The connection to neural collapse

+CDNV is closely tied to the geometry of **neural collapse**.
+The NC1 component says that features from the same class collapse toward their class mean, which drives the numerator $\operatorname{Var}_f(Q_i)$ downward.
+The NC2 component says that class means become maximally spread out, ideally approaching a simplex equiangular tight frame, which enlarges the denominator $\|\mu_f(Q_i)-\mu_f(Q_j)\|^2$.

+So neural collapse improves CDNV from both sides: it shrinks within-class spread and enlarges between-class separation.
+That is exactly why it creates the right geometry for few-shot transfer.

 ### The two generalization steps